 These sections can help you understand what to look for as you audit your site.
 To use these checklists, you'll simply mark "Yes" or "No" for each task, and add any notes to inform your action items.

 While a template can be extremely useful when auditing your content, each audit is unique, and many will use templates as a guide to create a more personalized process over time.
 The steps below can help you create a custom process to reach your content goals.

 First, think about what you want to accomplish.
 When you have your goals in mind, you will have a better idea of how to categorize your audit later.

-Identifying company goals will ensure your content audit is useful for both bookkeeping and updating your strategy with tactics to improve.
+Leading with company goals will ensure your content audit is useful for tracking and updating your strategy with improved tactics.
 After this is complete, then it's time to collect your content.

 Which content are you going to audit?
-The types of audits are typically those for product descriptions, blog posts, multimedia, and publications.
-Decide this, and gather the backlog of all of that content.
+Content audits might include product descriptions, blog posts, video media, or online publications.
+Decide which content you want to audit and gather the backlog of that content.

-SEMrush and Screaming Frog will provide this information based on your sitemap.
-A sitemap is a file that has all of your website's information and can be created for free online.
-For more information on sitemaps, check out our guide here.
+Some tools will provide this information based on your sitemap.
+A site map is a file that has all your website's information.
+You can usually create your sitemap for free online.
+For more information on this, check out this sitemaps guide.